The Purple Parade

-The Purple Parade is a unifying national platform to promote awareness and celebrate abilities of Persons with Disabilities in Singapore.
-The Purple Parade movement ensures that Persons with Disabilities are included in Singapore’s growth and have equal access to education, employment, transport and social networks.
+The Purple Parade is a unifying national platform that promotes awareness and celebrates the abilities of persons with disabilities in Singapore, ensuring they are included in the country's growth and have equal access to education, employment, transport and social networks.
 Events usually take place in a carnival-like format with many booths from different companies, performers from various disability organisations in Singapore, as well as the marching of contingents.

 The event has been held each year in Singapore from 2013 to 2015 at Speakers Corner in Hong Lim Park, as well as the Fountain of Wealth in Suntec City from 2016 to 2019 on a Saturday in October or November.
 The 2020 event was held on 31 October, the first virtual event.

-The 9th run of The Purple Parade was a hybrid concert with a combination of live and online performances, featuring talents from different disability groups and individuals.
-It was held on 30 October 2021.

-The 10th parade was held physically once again on 29 October 2022.

 History

 The Purple Parade was first conceived as an event for the inclusion of people with special needs back in 2013, with 40 organisations and the Central Singapore Community Development Council coming together to commemorate the International Day of Persons with Disabilities, which falls on 3 December every year.
 In previous years, various organisations celebrated that in small groups, rendering the approach ineffective and without impact.
 In order to promote the event, a social media movement led by Denise Phua, along with several parliamentarians (including Prime Minister of Singapore Lee Hsien Loong and then Acting Minister for Culture, Community and Youth Lawrence Wong) was started to get support for the event.
 The first event was eventually held on 30 November 2013.

 The colour purple symbolises royalty, with the square logo representing a call for equality for those with special needs in all areas of society.

-Since then, a total of seven Purple Parade events have been held in Singapore, occurring annually on Saturdays in October or November.